ByteDecoder/crypt_keeper/documetation/SETUP.md

 bundle exec appraisal rspec spec/
 ```

+Don't worry about the previous Ruby and ActiveRecord versions, their Apprasial are generated with the **Github Actions CI**.

 ## Overview

 This gem uses **Appraisal** to test against multiple Rails versions.
 The `Appraisals` file conditionally defines which Rails versions are available based on your Ruby version: